 The PCRDF Kitchen is operated through a vendor (Aramark Correctional Food Service).
 Aramark serves approximately 3,000 meals per day, which includes approximately 50 diet trays.
 These meals total 3,000 calories (with the exception of medically prescribed diet meals, which vary daily).
 The facility provides Aramark with 17 inmates (34) on a daily basis to operate 2 shifts.
 Inmates DO NOT cook any of the food.
 They are used for various other duties in the kitchen, such as preparing trays, cleaning, lifting, dishwashing, tray delivery, etc. Aramark provides lunch for the deputies and staff members for a nominal fee (paid by the employee).

 Aramark also provides commissary services, allowing inmates to purchase food and hygiene items.
 Family members can place money on an inmate’s account via the kiosks located in the visitation area or by money orders.
 You may also visit iCare by clicking here.

 The PCRDF Laundry is operational from 0700 to 1900, 6 days a week.
-There are 4 full time sworn personnel and 2 civilian personnel.
-The Laundry Section has a minimum of 7 inmates assigned who are responsible for the gathering, washing and delivery of laundry to the inmates of the facility.
-These trusties operate under the direct supervision of the laundry supervisors.
-Inmate clothing, linens and personal items are laundered twice a week and blankets are laundered once a month.
+There are 4 full-time sworn personnel and 2 civilian personnel.
+The Laundry Section has a minimum of 7 inmates assigned who are responsible for the gathering, washing, and delivery of laundry to the inmates of the facility.
+These trustees operate under the direct supervision of the laundry supervisors.
+Inmate clothing, linens, and personal items are laundered twice a week, and blankets are laundered once a month.
 Approximately 50 loads of laundry are washed per day.